sbailliez/pg-counter-metrics/README.md

     2- Dashboard for Table metrics Dashboard (per table) 3- Dashboard for pg_stat_statements (per query id)
 ```
-the deafult option is to create the dashboard by using the could formation that already provided in the below steps but you still have the option to create custom dashboard please refer to [AWS cloud watch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create_dashboard.html)
+the default option is to create the dashboard by using the could formation that already provided in the below steps but you still have the option to create custom dashboard please refer to [AWS CloudWatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create_dashboard.html)

 **Note**:
 Some metrics use CloudWatch’s Rate Metric Math